In general, there are 2 chips that are agreed to be the most game-changing chips in the series:

 The light path perk in Battle Network 4 is commonly considered to be the most broken passive effect in the entire series.
 Full Synchro, normally a status effect that is achieved through counter hits, doubles the attack power of your next chip.
 The light path perk gives you a rather high chance to enter Full Synchro with any successful attack, counter hit or not.
 This, when used along with chained multi-hit battle chips, can almost immediately destroy any boss that is not immune to being stunned.
 So broken that the perk was completely removed in the fifth game.

 Neo Variable Sword is a mega class chip that dealt 240 damage one square ahead of you, unless you input a special button combo ala most fighting games.
 Input the right one, and it became 2 hits of 240 to the two rows directly in front of you.
-Area Steal leaves your opponent with only 2 rows.
+Area Grab leaves your opponent with only 2 rows.
 Proto Soul lets you charge up any sword chip for 2x damage.
 Combined, you can instantly kill any player in only 2 chips, both undodgable.

 Battle Network 5 and Double Team DS